 During your internship, you will be able to observe their work at clinics.
 There is also a strong focus on maternal, child, and elderly health services.
 You may even be able to assist midwives during field and house-to-house visits, if permitted.

 You will have the opportunity to attend monthly medical camps and seminars with all of the other medical interns in Sri Lanka.
 You will also visit hospitals and attend workshops, where you will learn about local healthcare systems and traditional medicine.

 Record, analyse and report data

-Recording, analysing, and reporting on your findings with your programme coordinators is an important part of your role.
+Recording, analyzing, and reporting on your findings with your program coordinators is an important part of your role.

 You will use a database to record all patient details, which can then be used to refer back to information collected at previous consultations.
 Follow up and evaluation of intervention is completed after each visit.
 This helps us track and monitor long-term outcomes on our Global Impact Report.

 In Sri Lanka, we work alongside a government healthcare organisation that falls under the Preventive Health Sector of the Regional Director of Health Services (RDHS) in Colombo.

 The organisation offers maternal and child health services, including a training centre for midwives.
 There are five full time doctors and three nursing sisters who cover work at 17 clinics.

 Where will I be working as a Public Health intern in Sri Lanka?